mariocosttaa/vessel-management-system/docs/README.md

 6. Apply `request-patterns.md` for validation
 7. Use `resource-patterns.md` for API responses
 8. Follow `frontend-patterns.md` for Vue.js components
+9. Use `translation-patterns.md` for frontend translations
+10. Use `backend-translation-patterns.md` for controller/email translations
-9. Apply `permissions-patterns.md` for authorization
+11. Apply `permissions-patterns.md` for authorization
-10. Apply `notification-patterns.md` for user feedback
+12. Apply `notification-patterns.md` for user feedback
+13. Apply `email-patterns.md` for email templates
-11. Apply `layout-patterns.md` for UI consistency
+14. Apply `layout-patterns.md` for UI consistency

 #### When Working with Money:
 1. Always read `money-handling.md` first